-1. AUTHORITY TO CONSTRUCT PERMIT THRESHOLD (74-2-7.A.(1) NMSA).
-By regulation, the local board shall require a person intendin construct or modify any source, except as specifically provided by regulation, to obtain a construction permit from the local agency prior to : construction or modification.
+CONSTRUCTION PERMIT THRESHOLD [74-2-7.A.(1) NMSA].
+By regulation, the local board shall require a person intending to construct or modify any source, except as specifically provided by regulation, to obtain a construction permit from the local agency prior to such construction or modification.
 This permit recognizes the construction and operation of the following equipment:

-Unit Number UnitDescription Storage Capacity in gallons Installation Date Product Stored Minimum Required Emissions Control 1 Underground Storage Tank 20,000 2014 Regular Unleaded Gasoline Stage I Vapor Balanced, Submerged Filling 2 Underground Storage Tank 8,000 2014 Premium Unleaded Gasoline Stage I Vapor Balanced, Submerged Filling
+Unit Number Unit Description Storage Capacity in gallons Installation Date Product Stored Minimum Required Emissions Control 1 Underground Storage Tank 20,000 2014 Regular Unleaded Gasoline Stage I Vapor Balanced, Submerged Filling 2 2 Underground Storage Tank 2014 Premium Unleaded Gasoline Stage I Vapor Balanced, Submerged Filling

-1 GASOLINE HANDLING AND HOLDING AT RETAIL OR FLEET SERVICE STATIONS: No person shall allow loading of gasoline into underground storage tank with greater than 3,000 gallons capacity, unless it is equipped with an approved vapor loss control system, includir submerged fill pipe, in which the displaced vapors are either continuously contained or processed such that the emission of gasoline vapors to atmosphere do not exceed 1.15 pounds of gasoline per 1,000 gallons loaded into said tank.
-Liquid gasoline dispensing from the underground stor tank as well as momentary opening of the system for gasoline gauging purposes shall not be considered as vapor loss in the requirement of Section.
+GASOLINE HANDLING AND HOLDING AT RETAIL OR FLEET SERVICE STATIONS: No person shall allow loading of gasoline into an underground storage tank with greater than 3,000 gallons capacity, unless it is equipped with an approved vapor loss control system, including a submerged fill pipe, in which the displaced vapors are either continuously contained or processed such that the emission of gasoline vapors to the atmosphere do not exceed 1.15 pounds of gasoline per 1,000 gallons loaded into said tank.
+Liquid gasoline dispensing from the underground storage tank as well as momentary opening of the system for gasoline gauging purposes shall not be considered as vapor loss in the requirement of this Section.
 [Albuquerque-Bernalillo Air Quality Control Board Regulation 20.11.65.15 NMAC, Volatile Organic Compounds.]